 It's wholly recommended that you photograph the wires before disassembling them to reference the proper setup further into the project.

-Adding to what was just stated, you will additionally have to use a soldering iron (link to check prices on Amazon).
+Adding to what was just stated, you will additionally have to use a soldering iron.

 Even if you have enough experience handling these kinds of tools, there is always the danger of gaining too much confidence with them.
 Soldering irons work with very high temperatures and require a bit of precision.
 If not careful, not only could you irremediably damage the finish of your guitar or bass, but you can also cause serious injuries to your skin and beyond.